-Over the last year, 520+ jobs were posted by companies in our region for professionals in this field.
-As a paralegal, salaries start around $34,000 for entry-level positions.
+Over the last year, 650+ jobs were posted by companies in our region for professionals in this field.
+The median salary for a paralegal is $53,805 per year.
 (Source: EMSI Career Coach)

 Interested in a career in the legal profession?
 Our Paralegal Studies degree offers the philosophical foundation and methodology of legal practice.